mdaizovi/bookbuild/README.md

 it will not work if you have local changes.
 If that's an issue you might need to make a throaway branch so you can pull from origin, and deal with it later (maybe manually bring your changes over) one solution:
 `git checkout -b some-branch-name`

 `git add .`

-`git commit -m"<your message>"` and then
+`git commit -m"<your message>"`

+and then

 `git checkout main`

 `git pull`

-#### Common Problems

-##### XXX Doesn't Exist

-sadly you can't create new related items (Category, Neighborhood, etc) through the import.
-If you run into "Neighborhood doesn't exist" you need to create that Neighborhood and try again.

-##### get() returned more than one Blob -- it returned 2

-We identify Blobs by title and if you have more than 1 with the same title you need to remove them form the csv and add them manually.
-The only way to avoid this would be to identify in a different way, like title and category.
-But then you'll have problems with changing those.
-Or we could export with IDs and keep add those to your sheet, then change ID as the identifier.
-But then you need to keep hem straight.

-## GIT - making changes to the code